-- 1) A car is necessary to travel to different sites.
-Some sites may require travel time of 1 to 1.5 hours from the student's living location. - 2) Students are responsible for travel costs to attend professional meetings.
+- 1) A car is necessary to travel to the different sites.
+Some sites may require travel time of 1 to 1.5 hours from the interns living location. - 2) Interns are responsible for travel costs to attend professional meetings.

 Financial Aid